MrBIMC/VintageChroma/README.md

         app:chromaInitialColor="@color/colorAccent"/> // default color
 ```

-2. or you can add preferences dynamically from the code:
+2. Or you can add preferences dynamically from the code:

 ```java
     ChromaPreference pref = new ChromaPreference(getActivity());